parisepigenetics/bibs/_edctools/workflows/rasflow_edc.md

 ```
 [username @ cpu-node-12 ]$ cd /shared/projects/YourProjectName
 ```
-Now you can clone the repository (use `-b v0.6.2` to specify the version).
+Now you can clone the repository (use `-b v1.3` if you want to specify the version).
 ```bash
 [username@clust-slurm-client YourProjectName]$ git clone https://github.com/parisepigenetics/RASflow_EDC
 Cloning into 'RASflow_EDC'...